 Stream cross-sections were determined by driving a stake into the western bank of Reeder Creek (the "head pin") and another stake on the eastern bank (the "tail pin").
 The tail pin was positioned so that the transect formed by the two stakes was perpendicular to the streamflow.
 Both stakes were positioned above the high water mark of the stream as determined by riparian vegetation characteristics.
 The zero demarkation of a measuring tape was clamped onto the top of the head pin, extended across the stream, pulled tight and the other end of the tape clamped to the top of the tail pin.
 A calibrated rod was used to determine the distance from the tape to the ground or stream bottom along each transect.
 Vertical measurements were taken at each break in topography at a minimum.
-The elevation of the top of the relationship of each stream cross-section to the surrounding topography and the other stream cross-sections.
+The elevation of the top of the head pin and tail pin was documented by surveying techniques which enabled the establishment of the relationship of each stream cross-section to the surrounding topography and the other stream cross-sections.